 Our hair has always been the symbol of beauty, strength and vitality.

 No matter what your hair is like, whether it’s straight, sleek and elegant or voluminous, curly and majestic, everyone’s hair is beautiful in its own unique way.
 Even though we style our hair differently, at the root of it, all hair requires proper care and attention.

 We recently carried out a survey on our Instagram Stories and when asked “Do you want to learn how to take better care of your hair?” a whopping 85% of our audience responded with “yes please!”
 That’s amazing!
 And that’s exactly what we’ll do today: Learn more about hair care.

 In order to properly care for our hair, we must understand it first.
 A pretty good place to start is learning about the different hair textures and hair types.

 To start the survey, we asked our audience about their hair texture.
 Here’s a breakdown of the responses:

 - 44 people voted for fine hair.
 This happens to be my hair texture as well!

 - 42 people voted for medium hair.

 - 16 people voted for coarse hair.
-This is the same hair texture as Ingrid, our Holistic Skin Coach!

 Did you notice how I said hair texture, as opposed to hair type?
 Even though these two terms tend to be used interchangeably, they actually refer to completely different things.
 Hair texture refers to the circumference of your hair.
 There are three different textures: